 Oracle CRS 10.2.0.3 patchset brings long awaited removal of previously required dependencies of databases and ASM instances on a VIP.
 Actually, 10.2.0.2 patchset lifted the requirement for dependency between ASM instance and VIP but not for database instances.
 In 10.2.0.2 this dependency wasn’t removed by default.
 For those who don’t know…

 Just a small thought to share.
 Oracle doesn’t really comply to the rule 11 of Codd’s 12 rules.
 It does have database links and tables can be grouped in different locations (databases) but it’s not possible to distribute a table transparently across several locations.
 MySQL Cluster, on the other hand, distributes rows of a table over different data nodes using hash function on the primary key and it’s transparent to the client so it conforms to the Rule 11 as opposed to Oracle.

-Robert Treat has published the 27th edition of Log Buffer, the weekly review of database blogs, on zillablog.
+Welcome, to the 31st edition of Log Buffer, the weekly survey of database blogs.

 Here’s the challenge.
 How do I post to both work and personal blogs and provide appropriate material for both?
 It’s not a problem I expected to face because most employers, at least where I’m from, wouldn’t entertain the idea of employees blogging on company time to the company blog, far less encourage it.
 Which is one of several reasons that I found myself choosing to work with Pythian.

 This is a follow up on my previous post about SYSDBA keeping invoker rights when calling PL/SQL procedure.
 Working on the previous test case a bit more I figured that the same anomaly is observed with triggers.
 So here is one way to get your PL/SQL code called by a SYSDBA.
 In this case you need to be able to create trigger on database, i. e. need privileges ADMINISTER DATABASE TRIGGER and CREATE TRIGGER.